Join the Academy

 Move on!

 Skip a scene, chapter, or section that you’re having trouble with.
-You can always write notes to yourself about what you think should happen (i.e., insert fight scene here) and then come back to it later when you’ve gained more perspective.
+You can always start writing notes to yourself about what you think should happen (i.e., insert fight scene here) and then come back to it later when you’ve gained more perspective.
 For now, just move on to the next scene or one you want to write.
 Remember, you don't have to write everything in order/linearly.

 Build a routine